MCDReforged/MCDReforged/docs/source/plugin_dev/plugin_format.rst

 Packed Plugin
 -------------

-Packed plugin is a zip type compressed file with file extension name ``.mcdr``.
+Packed plugin is a zip type compressed file with file extension name ``.mcdr`` or ``.pyz``.
 It's the recommended plugin format for distribution

 A minimum packed plugin consists of the following files at its zip root